equilinquin/Portland-Food-App/README.md

-# Group-Repo
+# Portland Cuisine

+## User Story
+AS A Portlandian I WANT a food app that will show all food trucks/hole in the wall places SO THAT I can experience a diverse cuisine.

 ## Introduction to our Project

-* The purpose of our project/application was to allow users to experience some of the hidden gems of Portland's culinary scene.
+1. The purpose of our project/application was to allow users to experience some of the hidden gems of Portland's culinary scene.

-* We wanted to make an application that would allow the user to select different parameters and then, from those preferences, a generated list would be provided including:
+2. We wanted to make an application that would allow the user to select different parameters and then, from those preferences, a generated list would be provided including:

-* name,
+- name,
-* price range,
+- price range,
-* rating,
+- rating,
-* A photo of the establishment,
+- A photo of the establishment,
-* location,
+- location,
-* link to menu,
+- link to menu,
-* and hours of operation.
+- and hours of operation.

 ## How it works